 Fourteen acres of Pinot Noir are planted in Dijon clones 113, 114, 115, 667 and 777.
 Thirteen acres of Chardonnay are planted in Dijon clones 76, 95, 96, and UC Davis 4.
 The plantings are rounded out with two acres of Merlot and one acre of Syrah.

 Nicholson Ranch has a commitment to maintain the health and fertility of the land by using sustainable farming practices.
-To this end, predominantly natural and organic methods of vineyard management are employed.
+To this end, predominantly natural and sustainable methods of vineyard management are employed.
 We do not use Round-up or any herbicide in the vineyard.
 Rather than spraying insecticides, Nicholson Ranch prefers to work with Nature—the natural rhythms of the Earth—by encouraging raptors, snakes, owls and beneficial insects to thrive.
 We plant beans, grain and mustard in between rows to assist with the nutrition of the soil.
 Special compost made of grape humus and goat droppings is spread under the vines.
 Employing deficit irrigation, or dry farming, has resulted in optimal concentration in Nicholson Ranch wines.
 Most vines are cane-pruned according to individual strength and the vigor of each site in order to achieve optimum balance.
 Finally, the grapes are picked in small lots allowing them to be harvested at perfect ripeness.

 Nicholson Ranch strives to produce wines that have true varietal character and are an expression of the soil from which the fruit is grown.
 This requires great attention to the farming process and minimal intervention during the winemaking process.
 All Nicholson Ranch wines are made from estate-grown grapes.